All are welcome this Sunday, November 25, the Twenty-Seventh Sunday After Pentecost.

 - Holy Eucharist at 5:00 p.m. in the chapel

-Child care for infants and toddlers is available from 8:45 a.m. to 12:30 p.m. in rooms off the first-floor Preschool hallway, accessible through the Goodheart Entrance.
-Children’s Chapel is offered during the 9:00 a.m. service for children three years old and older.
+Child care for infants and toddlers will be available during the 9:00 and 11:15 a.m. services in rooms off the first-floor Preschool hallway, accessible through the Goodheart Entrance.
+Children’s Chapel will be offered during the 9:00 a.m. service.

 Visit an online liturgical calendar listing the readings for Sundays and major Holy Days from the Revised Common Lectionary.
 Read Fred Horton’s commentaries on the diocesan web site.

 This Wednesday, November 21, all are welcome to attend a special Thanksgiving service of Holy Eucharist at 5:30 p.m. in the chapel.

 The service will feature hymns and prayers of thanksgiving.

 The loose offering will benefit Episcopal Relief and Development.

 St. Paul’s will offer Noonday Prayer services Monday through Friday throughout Advent, December 3 through 21.
 The services, which typically last five or six minutes, will be held in the chapel and live-streamed on the church’s Facebook group page so that all may pray together in person, by phone, tablet or computer.
 Each day’s liturgy will be posted so those who miss the noon live-stream can pray at their convenience.